 The reason “wedding planning” can appear to be overwhelming is because you’re trying to do it all at once.
 When you book a holiday, you don’t expect to organise flights, visas, insurance, accommodation, accommodation, tours, meals and shopping excursions, not to mention time off work (and dog-sitter) all at once, would you?
 I certainly don’t.
 Think of planning your wedding like organising your next trip.
 P.S.
-I’m currently booking my next Hawaii trip and you can save $40 every night you book with this.
+I’m currently booking my next Hawaii trip and you can save $40 on any accomodation via Booking.com.

 Start your wedding budget before you begin organising your big day.

 If you hired a wedding planner, one of the first things they would ask is how much you’d set for your wedding budget.
 Why?
 Because they’d work to your budget (and stick to it).
 A wedding planner shouldn’t try to tempt you to spend more than you initially wanted to, and neither should you allow yourself to be tempted.
 If the price is too high, don’t even say hi!
 Just made that up.. don’t mind me.
 Relevant to budget, and for those interested, a New Zealand wedding planner costs between $4 and $10,000 for a full organisation and day-of coordination.

 Create some structure and order in your wedding planning.